Phaeton is a 44 x 18 inch three-part throwback/innovation....

 One part Fish.

-One: I had ridden a Greenough-style spoon for a couple of years as a teen and was well-accustomed to the no-flotation aspect of a surfboard [albeit was a kneeboard].
-Two: Although never owning one but always dug 'em, I watched guys on Paipos all the time growing up and many times in movies.
+One: I had ridden a Greenough-style spoon for a couple of years as a teen and was well-accustomed to the no-flotation aspect of a surfboard [albeit being a kneeboard].
+Two: Although never owning one but always dug 'em, I watched guys on Paipo Bodyboards all the time growing up and many times in movies.
 [They might be in fact the first wave riding craft - developed by the Hawaiians perhaps sometime in the 16 or 1700's.
 Captain Cook documented them while on one of his visit to the Big Island in the 1700's - maybe he should have tried one LOL].
 Anyway there's some serious wave riding lineage behind The Paipo Board.
-The third and final ingredient was the 5'6" ET [Eddie Talbot - it was more than likely shaped by Pat Ryan] kneeboard that I transitioned to after the Greenough Spoon.
-It was a frigging gem that loved barrels and carving.
+The third and final ingredient was the 5'6" ET kneeboard [Eddie Talbot] - it was more than likely shaped by Pat Ryan] that I transitioned to after the Greenough Spoon.
+It was a frigging gem great for barrels and carving.
 I would eventually learn to stand up surf on that board and it forever reigns as a real game changer in my surfing approach.
 It got me on my feet LOL.
-So with three ingredients, off to the drawing board went I....
-Quick mention to the Kaiser's in Santa Monica...
+So with these three ingredients, off to the drawing board went I....
+Quick mention to the Kaisers in Santa Monica...
 Pat & Kevin - to say their Wooden Ships bodyboards had no influence would be a misstatement.

 Here's the kicker.
-No flotation.
-The glassed-in foam handles at the nose have little to no effect on buoyancy.
-To most wave riders [99.99%?] no flotation is not in their vocabulary.
-But to a gimpin salty old waterman like myself, it's a Godsend.
+Neutral buoyancy.
+The glassed-in foam handles at the nose and the rear rails even out the weight in the water on buoyancy.
+So, she's effectively weightless when immersed.
 Phaeton is never caught inside - deep dives are a fin kick or two away.
 Ever take off under a breaking lip with a real board?
 Not without consequences.
 Taking off ridiculously late is as easy as merging onto the Coast Highway at 4am on Sunday.
 The board literally grabs the face, pivots left or right, hits zero to sixty in a flash, and you're down the line from a standing start.
 Serious.
-Phaeton is built for speed and for hunting barrels. and, btw there's no doubt a skilled rider could drop knee, knee ride, or even stand up on it with stubbie fins.
+Phaeton is built for speed and for hunting barrels. and, there's no doubt a skilled rider could drop knee, knee ride, or even stand up on it with stubbie fins or tow in.

-Each board is handmade, weighs about 9 lbs [about 5 in the water but feels like nothing], measures out at 44"x18", is numbered, and production is limited to about one a month... on a good month - many thanks to Kratom's assistance.
+Each board is handmade with layer upon layer of Saertex Stitched Triaxial Fiberglass, Greenough-inspired main skags, and Channel Island-inspired twinnies.
+Each weighs about 10 lbs [but feels weightless in the water], measures out at 44"x18", is numbered, and production is limited to about one a month... on a good month - many thanks to Dr. Kratom's assistance.